sinantech/website/README.md

-# Next.Js Website Tutorial: Create a Stunning Portfolio Website with Nextjs, Tailwind CSS and Framer-motion🌟
+# Portfolio Website with Nextjs, Tailwind CSS and Framer-motion🌟

 This repository contains Portfolio website codes created using NextJs. <br />